 Use your planning sheet to write up the AO1 section of your History coursework.
-Your coursework must:

-- Be word processed - Be no longer than 2,200 words.
+Your coursework must: - Be word processed - Be no longer than 2,400 words.
 Remember, exceeding the overall word count automatically results in a 10% markdown. - Must be footnoted. - Include bibliography (footnotes and bibliography do not contribute to the word count). - The deadline for this will be the first week of Y13.

+Ensure you have selected and completed the three AO2 primary sources which you wish to include in your final answer.
+The word limit for all three AO2 sources should be around 1,200 words.
 You are also encouraged to spend extra time completing additional reading/research to develop your understanding/arguments.
 What do you know that other students might not?
 For each monarch, ensure you have accessed the wider reading on Teams.
+Task 2:

 Complete the reading looking at the impact of Stalin's policy of collectivisation.
 This will be the first topic we will cover in September.
 Consider: Why did Stalin collectivise the peasantry?